|

 SLECA Board of Directors in March of 1997.
 DeHart

 Ashland North Subdivision.
-He is a member of the
+He has been a member of

-Terrebonne Parish School Board and served as its
+the Terrebonne Parish School Board for 28 years and

-Commission.
-DeHart served more than six years as a
+DeHart served more than seven years as a commissioner

-commissioner for Fire District 10.
-He is very active in
+for Fire District 10.
+He is very active in his community

 |